openpnp/openpnp/BlindsFeeder.md

 ## 3D Printing the Feeder

 Import the STL into your slicer.
-Showing PrusaSlicer for a PRUSA i3 MK3 here:
+PrusaSlicer for a PRUSA i3 MK3 is the example here:

 ![grafik](https://user-images.githubusercontent.com/9963310/73121124-01147f00-3f77-11ea-821b-2c1633de0b52.png)